 But which was the year?

-(Deep apologies if that’s given you a Simon Bates flashback.
+(Deep apologies if this has given you a Simon Bates flashback.
 If that means nothing to you, consider yourself lucky.)

 As well as the day and month, in whichever order they appear, should we write the year?